apache/rocketmq-clients/java/README.md

 </dependency>
 ```

+> **Note**<br>
-It is worth noting that `rocketmq-client-java` is a shaded jar, which means you could not substitute its dependencies.
+`rocketmq-client-java` is a shaded jar, which means you could not substitute its dependencies.
-From the perspective of avoiding dependency conflicts, you may need a shaded client in most case, but we also provided
+From the perspective of avoiding dependency conflicts, you may need a shaded client in most cases, but we also provided
 the no-shaded client.

 ```xml